Joelcox518/ETL-project/README.md

 ## ANALYSIS

-- The intent of this project was to examine Covid-19 morbidity rates in Indiana's 92 counties by
+- The purpose of this project was to examine Covid-19 morbidity rates in Indiana's 92 counties by analyizing:
+  - percentage of Covid-19 cases that resulted in hospitalization
+  - percentage of Covid-19 cases that resulted in death